Saigeie/Helper/readme.md

 # Helper

-Helper is a mutil purpose discord bot that is designed to bring management & entertainment to your server. ( This bot is inspired by [WickBot](https://wickbot.com/) & [Tatsu](https://tastu.gg))
+Helper is a mutil purpose discord bot that is designed to bring management & entertainment to your server.

 # Repo includes: